SFBB/COVID-Data-Visualization/README.md

 # COVID-Data-Visualization
-A project to data visualized covid data based on Flask+Vue+AmChart
+A project to data visualized covid data based on PostgresDB+Flask+Vue+AmCharts.